martinktay/cardiovascular-disease-classification-algorithms/README.md

 ### Model Evaluation

-To assess the performance of the machine learning models, the following evaluation metrics have been utilized:
+To assess the performance of the machine learning models, the following evaluation metrics have been utilised:

 1. **Precision**